linode/apl-core/README.md

-# otomi-core
+# Otomi Core

-Otomi Stack is Otomi's opinionated Kubernetes stack, offering an out of the box operations stack to help manage clusters.
+Heart of the Otomi Container Platform, an opinionated stack of kubernetes apps working in tandem.
+It offers an out of the box operations stack to help manage clusters.

+This repo is also built as an image and published on [docker hub](https://hub.docker.com/repository/docker/otomi/core) at `otomi/core`.

 An architecture overview can be found here: [docs/architecture.md](./docs/architecture.md).
-The stack is published as public docker image here: (`otomi/stack:latest`).

 This readme is aimed at development and initial deployment.
 If you wish to contribute please read our Developers [Contributor Code of Conduct](./docs/CODE_OF_CONDUCT.md) and [Contribution Guidelines](./docs/CONTRIBUTING.md)